-The area hosted the Ohlone and Rumsien tribes in the past.
-In the early 20th century it was the Ezequiel Soberanes Rancho, a cattle and sheep ranch.
-The name Soberanes is linked with the early Spanish exploration of California.
+The area has been home to the Ohlone and Rumsien tribes for centuries.
+In the early 20th century it was called the Ezequiel Soberanes Rancho, a cattle and sheep ranch.
+The name Soberanes is linked with the early Spanish colonizing of California.
 Soldier José María Soberanes marched up the coast to Monterey with the Gaspar de Portolá expedition of 1769.

 Seven years later, Soberanes served as a guide for Juan Bautista De Anza, whose party pushed north to San Francisco Bay.
 Grandson José Antonio Ezequiel Soberanes acquired the coastal bluff and magniﬁcent backcountry that became known as the Soberanes Ranch.

 The ranch was later sold to the Doud family, who had a cattle ranch on the property.
 Features within Garrapata State Park still bear the names of these families.

 Personal Experience: We mainly hiked the Soberanes Creek Watershed, which is the western part of the Garrapatos State Park.
 Head toward the ocean if you want to see the spots I have photographed.
 The place was also completely isolated giving us our own private beach.